 However, I think St. Patty’s Day may be one of my all-time favorite holidays to cook for.
 Irish food feels like comfort food to me, and it is also something not so every-day for me.
 Bangers and mash, Irish boxty, Fisherman’s Pie, Soda Bread… I love it all!
 And let’s not forget how on-point the Irish are with their beer and spirits game.
 Harp, Guinness, Bailey’s Irish Cream… the list goes on, and it is a delicious one.

 So, I will write this post with a disclaimer… I am an American white girl.
-An actual Irish person did not give me these recipes.
+Though I have Irish heritage, these are not recipes passed down through my family.
 I have however researched them a lot.
 I know that traditional Soda Bread did not have raisins, nuts, or any adds because it was a peasants bread made of minimal ingredients.
 I know that a true Shepherd’s pie should have lamb in it (hence the name).
-However, in my years of eating, and that has been quite a few… I have tasted these dishes many times and like them prepped as so.
-Plus, have you ever had Bailey’s Irish Cream Cupcake Frosting before?
-Because if not, you are seriously missing out!
+However, in my years of eating, and that has been quite a few… I have tried these recipes so many times in so many ways, and these are my favorite.

 These three dishes are ones I make almost every St. Patty’s Day, and are at this point demanded from me annually by my spouse and friends the same.
 They are delicious, and a fun way for this American girl to celebrate an Irish holiday in the U.S.!